 As it can be seen, the frequency of the Consequence from the first event is now linked to the frequency of the Cause for the second event.

-- You can only create Domino Event when the analysis type is set to Semi-Quantitative or Qualitative (Automatically Calculated).
+– You can only create Domino Event when the analysis type is set to Semi-Quantitative or Qualitative (Auto Calculated).

 – When a Cause is converted to a Domino Event, it will loose its original data.